+Given the evidence provided, it should be clear that without fully understanding the process by which depreciation expenses may or not be incorporated in a company's cost of goods sold, one certainly is capable of making some erroneous conclusions about a company's financial position.
 Financial statement analysis cannot be effectively conducted without reliable, consistent, and comparable data.
-There are many facets to GAAP that must be understood to properly evaluate the data generated by the accounting function.
-One facet is the depreciation of assets used in the production of a inventory, inventory that in turn becomes the primary source of a company's revenues.
-The SEC has demonstrated its concern in a limited, but not isolated, number of cases in which companies appear to circumvent the absorption costing principles.
-Given the evidence provided, it should be clear that without fully understanding the process by which depreciation expenses may or not be incorporated in a company's cost of goods sold, one is capable of making erroneous conclusions about a company's financial position.
+There are many facets to GAAP that must be understood if one wishes to properly evaluate the data generated by the accounting function.
+One such facet is the depreciation of assets that are used in the production of a company's inventory, inventory that in turn becomes the primary source of a company's revenues.
+The SEC has stated its concern in a limited, but not isolated, number of cases in which companies appear to circumvent the absorption costing principle within GAAP by either not correctly reporting the impact of asset depreciation on the cost of inventory production or at least deflecting scrutiny from it.

-There are potential problems when companies are not aware of these GAAP reporting requirements, not to mention those cases in which they may blatantly try to circumvent them.
-Uninformed analysts may also face problems when they are not fully aware of the ramifications to their analysis when databases such as Compustat arbitrarily shift depreciation expenses from the cost of goods sold to general operating expenses.
+There are potential problems when companies are not aware of these reporting requirements, not to mention the cases in which they may blatantly try to circumvent them.
+Uninformed analysts may also face problems when they are not fully aware of the ramifications to their analysis when databases such as Compustat unilaterally shift depreciation expenses from the cost of goods sold to general operating expenses.

-Inconsistency in financial statement data reporting can lead to erroneous analyses.
-When data are shifted (e.g., from cost of goods sold to operating expenses), financial ratios, important tools used in analyzing financial statements, can be altered.
-Several key ratios, from gross profit margin to days' sales in inventory, can be affected, often materially.
-Although depreciation is not by itself a cash flow, it nonetheless represents expenses that can affect evaluations of a company's financial performance.
-To the degree that discrepancies between the amount of depreciation expensed and the amount incurred can affect reported cash flow from operations, even cash-flow-based metrics used in investment and credit analysis can come under scrutiny.
-Analysts must be aware of these potential problems before placing undue emphasis on specific output from the process of analyzing financial statements.
+Inconsistency in financial statement data reporting can lead to misinterpretations of the analysis of that data.
+When data are shifted, for example from cost of goods sold to other operating expenses, financial ratios, which are an important component of financial statement analysis, can be altered.
+Several key ratios, from gross profit margin to days' sales in inventory and inventory turnover, can be affected, sometimes materially.
+And although depreciation expenses are not in themselves cash outflows, they are nonetheless expenses that can affect one's assessment of a company's financial performance.
+To the degree that potential discrepancies between depreciation expensed and the amount incurred can affect a company's reported cash flow from operating activities even cash-flow-based models used in investment and credit analysis can come under scrutiny.
+Analysts must be aware of these potential problems before placing any undue emphasis on specific output from the process of financial statement analysis.
 As in any endeavor, a proper understanding of the situation can lead to a better analysis and understanding of the results.